UBC-LFS/lfs-data-scraper/road_data_scraper/README.md

 # Instructions

+This script takes data from HTML tables from http://omms.nic.in/ and generates CSV files.

 1. Install Python 3.6.5

 2. Download the driver for your preferred browser.
 The Python project is set up to work with Chrome.